 What is menopause?

 Menopause is due to a decreased production of oestrogen and progesterone in your ovaries, which results in the change of your hormonal balance and affects your body in general (physically but also sometimes psychologically, due to the consequences of these changes).

 Menopause occurs often between 49 and 52 years old, resulting in hormonal and physical changes.

-What are the physical consequences that menopause can potentially have on my body?
+What are the physical changes that menopause can have on my body?

 - Pelvic floor weakening

 - Vaginal dryness

 - Back pain